xixiaofinland/sf.nvim/README.md

 - The line coverage icon shows automatically if the `auto_display_code_sign` setting is set to `true` (default).
 - Toggle this feature on/off with the `\s` hotkey (or `require'sf'.toggle_sign()`).

-🏗️ Jump to next uncovered line
+🏗️ Jump to next uncovered hunk

-- Use `]v` and `[v` to jump to the next/previous uncovered lines when the toggle_sign feature is enabled.
+- Use `]v` and `[v` to jump to the next/previous uncovered hunk when the toggle_sign feature is enabled.

 🧩 Screenshot